rocksec00/JSRecon/README.md

    chmod +x singlejs
    ```

-2. Move the script to `/usr/local/bin`:
+2. If you want to Run Globally Move or Copy the script to `/usr/local/bin`:
    ```bash
    mv singlejs /usr/local/bin
    ```